xiangjuner/EE-note/README.md

 using the same name you generated previously.

+Although it is not the default, I strongly recommend that you use `latexmk` to compile your document.
+It works out for itself what has to be run and generally works very well.
+In order to use `latexmk`, change the default target in the `Makefile` from `run_pdflatex` to `run_latexmk`.

 The TeX Live version is set to 2016 by default.
 This version number should be fine for newer versions of TeX Live and also for an up-to-date MikTeX 2.9 installation.
 The command `make help` gives you a bit more assistance on which make targets exist.